What to see in Malta in 3 days

 | Historic centre and River Thames | Palace of Westminster, Big Ben, London Eye, Westminster Abbey, Buckingham Palace, Trafalgar Square and Covent Garden |

-This one-day tour of London begins in the political and monumental heart of the city, taking in its most famous icons on foot, concentrated in one area without the need for public transport.
+This 1-day tour in London begins in the political and monumental heart of the city, visiting its most famous icons on foot, concentrated in the same area without the need for public transport.

-From here you can walk to the next point in less than 2 minutes.
+From here you can reach the next point on foot in less than 2 minutes.

 You can continue the tour on foot by crossing Westminster Bridge in about 5 minutes.

-The London Eye, also known as the Millennium Wheel, offers one of the best panoramic views of the city from a height of 135 metres.
-Even if you don't want to or dare to ride in its glass capsules, the South Bank area is ideal for seeing the contrast between medieval London and the most avant-garde architecture.
+The London Eye, also known as the Millennium Wheel, offers one of the best panoramic views of the city at a height of 135 metres.
+Even if you don't want to or don't dare to board its glass capsules, the setting on the South Bank is ideal for seeing the contrast between medieval London and the most avant-garde architecture.

-From here you can walk back to the abbey in about 10 minutes.
+From here you can walk back towards the abbey in about 10 minutes.

-You can walk to the next point by crossing St. James's Park in about 15 minutes.
+You can head to the next point on foot by crossing St. James’s Park in about 15 minutes.

 Buckingham Palace is the official residence of the British monarchy in London and a mandatory stop on your tour.
-Although the Palace only opens its doors in the summer, watching the royal guards' Changing of the Guard ceremony from Victoria Memorial Square is a quintessentially London experience.
-Its surroundings, nestled amidst the greenery of St. James's Park and Green Park, make it an ideal place to take a break surrounded by nature.
+Although the Palace only opens its doors in summer, seeing the display of the royal guards from Victoria Memorial square is a purely London experience.

-From here you can walk to the next location in about 15 minutes along The Mall.
+From here you can reach the next place on foot in about 15 minutes via The Mall.

-You can continue exploring the area on foot without needing transport.
+You can continue exploring the area on foot without the need for transport.

-Visit Liberty London, its Tudor facade is the most iconic photo of the area.
+Enter Liberty London, its Tudor facade is the most iconic photo in the area.

 ,regionOfInterest=(1800,1012.5))